 Barbells are great, but you’ll probably need weight plates if you want to progress and make the most of your training.
 For lifters who aren’t planning on dropping a bar, normal weight plates (coated or uncoated) make a lot of sense.
 But bumper plates can help cushion the blow for those who often find themselves dropping after their sets — and these are some of the least expensive ones on the market.

-- Athletes who are looking for rubber-coated bumper plates that may help cushion their drops.
+- Athletes who are looking for bumper plates made from a softer rubber to cushion their drops and add a little bounce.

-- Buyers looking for an environmentally conscious choice with their gym equipment will like this recycled rubber.
+- Buyers looking for an environmentally conscious choice with their gym equipment will like this 100-percent vulcanized recycled rubber.

 - Lifters who want great value for their money.
-While the sets may seem expensive, as far as weight plates go, these are fairly cheap.
+While the sets may seem expensive, as far as weight plates go, these are fairly cheap — especially considering the high quality.

 - Lifters who need weight plates, but don’t want too much bounce.
 These bounce more than some harder plates do.